runionow/Machine_Learning/README.md

-"## Machine Learning Using Python and R"
+## Machine Learning Using Python and R

 - I will be doing most of the Items in R, please check in the future for python Code.
-- I am planning to migrate most of my pyhton code to tensor flow [keras]
+- I am planning to migrate most of my pyhton code to tensor flow, stay tuned. watch my tensor flow repository for further updates.

 Thank You :)